 Project Coordinator: Andrew Zalewski

 Project.
-The initial scope of the project focuses on the period 1784 to 1918, covering several universities in the Habsburg realm and in the successor states, as Galician Jews traveled long distances from home to gain a medical education.
+The project focuses on the period 1784 to 1939, covering several universities in the Habsburg realm and in the successor states, as Galician Jews traveled long distances from home to gain a medical education.
 In Galicia, there were two universities: the Jagiellonian University in Kraków and Lemberg/Lwów University.
 Others were situated outside Galicia (e.g., in Budapest, Vienna, and Prague).
-We plan to conduct a comprehensive survey of the available academic records, contracting local researchers to extract information pertaining to Jewish students and graduates (including midwives, surgeons, and medical doctors).
-We will provide the extracted information in a searchable format on the All Galicia Database (and accessible to all).
+We conduct comprehensive surveys of the available academic records, contracting local researchers to extract information pertaining to Jewish students and graduates (including midwives, surgeons, and medical doctors).
+Basic information is available in a searchable format on the All Galicia Database (and accessible to all).
 In addition, members of Gesher Galicia can view the expanded database about Jewish healthcare professionals (for example, name changes, parents, towns of residence, and Holocaust-related and postwar data, if applicable).
 This information can be accessed in the Members Portal and following to the Archival Records folder.

-From 2017, the research has concentrated on archival surveys and indexing efforts covering Jagiellonian University, Lemberg/Lwów University, Pest University, and two universities in Prague.
+Since 2017, the research has concentrated on archival surveys and indexing efforts covering Jagiellonian University, Lemberg/Lwów University, Pest University, and two universities in Prague.
 For more details, please access the Members Portal.

 Background.
 Prior to the Austrian annexation of Galicia in 1772 only a few Jewish medical practitioners had academic degrees from universities (namely, from those in Italy and Prussia).
 At the end of the eighteenth century, the Habsburg emperor Joseph II’s toleration policies expanded educational access for Jews, coinciding with the founding of the Faculty of Medicine at Lemberg (Lwów) University in 1784.
 After first Jewish students graduated there (in surgery: 1786, and in medicine: 1804), the process continued in Kraków (in surgery: 1803, and in medicine: 1843).
 Other Galician Jews completed medical studies in the universities in Vienna (in medicine and surgery: from 1815 on) and Budapest (in surgery: from 1829 on).